-Melinda Berko is in her seventh year teaching fourth grade at Pardes Jewish Day School.
+Melinda Berko is in her thirteenth year teaching fourth grade at Pardes Jewish Day School.
 Before coming to teach at Pardes, Mrs. Berko taught fourth grade for eleven years at another Jewish Day School in Scottsdale in addition to first grade in public school.
 Mrs. Berko graduated with a Bachelors of Art degree in Psychology from Stetson University in Deland, Florida and a Post Baccalaureate in Elementary Education from Arizona State University in Tempe, Arizona.
 She is certified to teach Kindergarten through sixth grade.
 She also has experience developing training materials and computer based training from her time working at a Fortune 500 company in Fort Lauderdale, Florida.